PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsection{Oracle Enhancement}

-The oracle enhancement phase iteratively refines the initial patch oracle to improve its bug detection capabilities.
-For instance, in our illustrative example (Figure~\ref{fig:example}), \patchguru initially infers assertions that account only for lowercase file URLs, i.e., those beginning with ``file://'' (line 21).
-During the enhancement process, \patchguru generalizes these assertions to include uppercase file URLs, e.g., those beginning with ``FILE://'' (line 27), thereby improving the oracle's adequacy.
-This generalization enables the detection of a previously unknown bug introduced by the PR, as the post-patch code fails to handle uppercase file URLs correctly.
+Given the initial patch oracle, the oracle enhancement phase iteratively refines it to improve its bug detection capabilities.
+For instance, in Fig.~\ref{fig:example}, \patchguru initially infers assertions that account only for lowercase file URLs, i.e., those beginning with ``file://'' (line~\ref{lst:oracle-lower}).
+During the oracle enhancement phase, \patchguru generalizes these assertions to include uppercase file URLs, e.g., those beginning with ``FILE://'' (line~\ref{lst:oracle-upper}), improving oracle adequacy and exposing a previously unknown PR-introduced bug: the post-patch code fails to handle uppercase file URLs correctly.

-To this end, this phase reuses the prompt template from \S\ref{sec:approach_inference_main}, with modifications tailored to bug discovery.
-Specifically, the role definition is specialized to emphasize proactive bug discovery with the goal of uncovering inconsistencies between pre- and post-patch code.
-Meanwhile, the guidelines encourage (1) generalization of existing assertions to broader input domains, (2) systematic exploration of edge cases and boundary conditions, and (3) diversification of test inputs.
-The contextual information is augmented with the current version of the patch oracle, while output formatting remains unchanged to preserve executability.

-\patchguru repeatedly invokes the LLM to refine the oracle until either an assertion failure is observed or a pre-defined iteration limit is reached.
-In the later case, \patchguru concludes that code patch behaviors are consistent and returns the patch oracle as the final output.
+To enhance the inferred oracle, \patchguru invokes an LLM with a prompt that has a similar structure to the oracle inference prompt, but with a different task and guidelines (summary in Table~\ref{tab:prompt-summary}; full template in~\cite{online_appendix}).
+The new task and guidelines are designed to address the primary failure modes of initial oracles as identified in our preliminary analysis: they tend to be overly specific to the inferred example inputs (mitigated by generalizing existing assertions and diversifying test inputs) and may fail to capture boundary behaviors (mitigated by exploring edge cases and boundary conditions).